-Non-EEA nationals require an Employment Permit from the Department of Business, Enterprise and Innovation (the DBEI) before commencing employment in Ireland.
+Subject to limited exceptions, non-EEA nationals require an Employment Permit from the Department of Enterprise, Trade, and Employment (DETE) before commencing employment in Ireland.
 There are nine different types of permits which may be applied for depending on the type of employment involved.